europeana/portal-apache-web/README.md

-# Europeana portal Apache web configuration
+# Europeana web & API Apache config

 For latest version of how to setup an Apache module at Anynines see https://www.assembla.com/spaces/europeana/wiki/Anynines_Apache_environ